-Matrix 1: Determine community impact/concern
+Matrix 1: Determine Community Impact / Concern / Perceptions

-The first step in assessing the level of Community Engagement required for a project is to determine the potential level of community impact and or concern.
+The first step in assessing the level of Community Engagement required for a project is to determine the potential level of community impact, concern and perceptions.

 This can be done by assessing current information such as Council's customer needs surveys, community group workshops or surveys or conducting a face to face process.